Skip to the content

 - Daniel Dias, Royal Melbourne Institute of Technology, Melbourne, Australia

-- More details on eligibility are given in the FAQ document.
+More details on eligibility are provided in the FAQ document.

 - Nominations should consist of a cover letter (one page A4 max) indicating which award is being applied for and summarizing the achievements of the nominee (and any significant career interruptions, if applicable); explicit mention of the specific contribution of the nominee (50 words or less, suitable for a notice on the website); a detailed Curriculum vitae, including publications, of the nominee and support from at least 2 additional full Members in good standing and from different institutions to each other and the nominee (please include name, email and affiliation).